uncommondev/nd0067-c4-deployment-process-project-starter/README.md

 There is a CI/CD pipeline in place hosted on Circle CI.
 Full instructions on the pipeline steps can be found in the `DOCUMENTATION` folder.

+NOTE: The pipeline will only run on the `main` branch.

 ![Pipeline](/DIAGRAMS/PIPELINE.png)

 ## Infrastructure Setup